cbellinger27/bendRL_reacher_tracker/README.md

 # bendRL: Visual Reaching and tracking

-In this work, we evaluate the ability to learn image-based reaching and tracking asks via reinforcement learning on the UR10e robotic arm by Universal Robots
+In this work, we evaluate the ability to learn image-based reaching and tracking tasks via reinforcement learning on the UR10e robotic arm by Universal Robots

 ![plot](figures/interactive_env.png)